eddyim/LI-Hackathon-2017/README.md

 application environment.

-BB Templates support type safe arguments to templates, type safe inclusion of other templates, layouts and custom base classes for templates.
+BB Templates support type safe arguments to templates, type safe inclusion of other templates, layouts and custom base classes for templates, among other features.

-BB templates have the suffix `bb` in their name, often optionally followed by the language the template is targeting (e.g. `index.bb.html`).
+BB templates have the suffix `bb` in their name, often optionally followed by the language that the template is targeting (e.g. `index.bb.html`).

-# Table of Contents#
+# Table of Contents

 - [Basic Syntax](#basic-syntax)
   * [Statements](#statements)